latchbio/wf-core-guideseq/README.md

-#+TITLE: Integration of guideseq into Latch
+# Integration of guideseq into Latch
-#+AUTHOR: Aidan Abdulali
+## Aidan Abdulali